 The contractor may be admitted to the Scheme and this would allow you to stay in the Scheme for as long as you continue working on the delivery of the contracted out service.
-If the contractor is admitted to the Scheme, the benefits built up before the transfer of your job to the contractor will be automatically joined with your post transfer Scheme benefits.
+If the contractor is admitted to the Scheme, the benefits built up before the transfer of your job to the contractor will be automatically ioined with your post transfer Scheme benefits.
 Alternatively, the contractor may be able to offer you a similar scheme.
-This does not mean that the new scheme must mirror the benefits of the Scheme, but the value of the package offered by the new scheme should be similar to your NILGOSC benefits.
-If you are offered a similar scheme you would have the same options available in terms of your accrued Scheme benefits as anyone else leaving the Scheme before retirement.
+This does not mean that the new scheme must mirror the benefits of the Scheme, but the value of the package offered by the new scheme should be similar to vour NILGOSC benefits.
+If you are offered a similar scheme you would have the same options available in terms of your accrued Scheme benefits as anyone else leaving the Scheme before retirement

-HMRC Tax Rules
+7. HMRC Tax Rules

+There are limits on the pension savings you can make and still receive tax relief.
 There are limits on the pension savings you can make before you become subject to a tax charge.
 This is in addition to any tax due under the PAYE system once your pension is in payment.